Snownee/Lychee/docs/docs/fragment.md

 Fragment is a reusable JSON element that can be attached to your Lychee recipes.

+!!! note

+		This feature is NOT available for Quilt Loader.

 ## Define

 All fragments should be defined in the `lychee_fragments` folder in a data pack, as a JSON file.